OpenCTI-Platform/docs/docs/deployment/breaking-changes.md

 Upgrading `passport-saml` library introduced a breaking change with respect to the default SAML parameters regarding signing responses and assertions.

 For more details, see [this migration guide](./breaking-changes/6.2-saml-authentication.md).

-#### How to migrate

-If you have issues after upgrade, you can try with both parameters set to `false`.

 ## OpenCTI 5.12